engin100/950/tutorials.md

 ## KiCad Install

 <div class="primer-spec-callout info" markdown="1">
-Use the official KiCad download page for the latest release.
-You can also use the links below to download the most recent release (9.0.7) as of January 12, 2026.
+The first link below is to the download page hosted by KiCad.
+Feel free to use this option to download the latest release.
+The links listed below that option are direct downloads for the different operating systems with the most current release as of January 12, 2026 (version 9.0.7).
 </div>

-Pick your operating system and then choose the North America GitHub download option:
+To use the general download page, pick your operating system and then choose the North America GitHub download option:
 [https://www.kicad.org/download/](https://www.kicad.org/download/)

-Current North America GitHub downloads (as shown on the KiCad site):
+Direct download links for version 9.0.7:

 - Windows x64 (9.0.7): [https://github.com/KiCad/kicad-source-mirror/releases/download/9.0.7/kicad-9.0.7-x86_64.exe](https://github.com/KiCad/kicad-source-mirror/releases/download/9.0.7/kicad-9.0.7-x86_64.exe)
 - Windows ARM64 (9.0.7): [https://github.com/KiCad/kicad-source-mirror/releases/download/9.0.7/kicad-9.0.7-arm64.exe](https://github.com/KiCad/kicad-source-mirror/releases/download/9.0.7/kicad-9.0.7-arm64.exe)